IP Geolocation March 19, 2021

 - The data is always limited, as it is impractical for one entity to access all internet-connected devices around the world.

 - This method identifies IP location at a specific point in time only and is prone to errors.
 Not everything can be trusted as pure and reliable evidence.
 Device misconfiguration or faults and network redirections such as VPN or PROXYs along the way are some of the many data inaccuracy scenarios that can occur during the data collection process.

 Over the years, many attempts have been made to introduce an additional active measurement approach to IP Geolocation solutions.
 Most of these approaches come from the research on time-delay to distance conversions, such as triangulation, down to the closest point of presence (POP) of network interfaces (routers).
 However, global network traffic interfaces (public routers) are complex, with the assumption that time-delay between two consecutive interfaces is proportional to the physical distance between them is incorrect.

 Some large ISPs make their internal subnets hidden.
 Therefore, many intermediate nodes are not publicly visible and cannot be accounted for.
 Practical network considerations are based on ‘least cost’ routing, which is different from a common academic assumption of the shortest one.
 Due to Quality of Service (QoS) considerations, some network interfaces can also be programmed to artificially delay non-productive traffic.

 Therefore, the relation between time-delay and distance is inconsistent and cannot lay the foundation for overarching principles.
-To date, none of the methods based on time-delay triangulation theory has been introduced into the service and is unlikely to emerge for global commercial implementation.
+To date, none of the methods based on time-delay triangulation theory have been introduced into the service and are unlikely to emerge for global commercial implementation.